batfish/batfish/docs/contributing/README.md

 *Wherever the content in this section is framed as a guide to reviewers, it is just as relevant for outside contributors.
 Knowing what reviewers are looking for will help you write quality code from the outset.
-Aside from its intrinsic value this brings, it also saves time in the long run by yielding fewer and faster review cycles.*
+Aside from the intrinsic value better code brings, it also saves time in the long run by yielding fewer and faster review cycles.*

 The standards we have developed below are the result of continuous iteration over the years.
 They may continue to change over time, and in general we are open to suggestions to improvement.

-The goal of these standards is to produce code that is, in decreasing order of importance:
+The goal of these standards is to produce code that is:

-1. Correct
-1. Safe
+1. Correct/Safe
 1. Maintainable
 1. Legible